 Marion Byrd, a graduate of St. Patrick High School in Iowa City, established this scholarship in 2014.
 It will be awarded to students at the junior and senior high school level.
 The main criterion is *financial need.
 Preference will be given to members of St. Patrick Parish.

-Established in 2005 by the Dreckman family to honor their deceased Regina alumni siblings, who graduated in ‛59 and ‛71 respectively, this scholarship will be awarded to a Regina Jr./Sr. High student.
+Established in 2005 by the Dreckman family to honor their deceased Regina alumni siblings, Hannah ‛59 and Daniel ‛71 (and later Michael ’68), this scholarship will be awarded to a Regina Jr./Sr. High student.
 The main criterion is *financial need.
 Applicants should show evidence of participation in school, parish or community activities.

 Fred C. Krause Memorial Scholarship

 The Board of Directors of the University of Iowa Community Credit Union endowed a Fred C. Krause Memorial Scholarship to be awarded annually to a deserving Regina Jr./Sr. High student.
 Fred, a former president of the University of Iowa Community Credit Union, was honored by the directors after his death in 2008, “In memory of Fred‛s thoughtful ways and belief in Catholic education, we hope to lighten the tuition burden of a Regina student who might not otherwise have the opportunity for a Catholic education.” *Financial need is a central criterion for eligibility.
 Applicants should also document active participation in school, parish or community.